Gargibajpai/FundGuard-Project/README.md

 ## 📄 License

-This project is licensed under the **MIT License**. aea5609 (Updated FundGuard project with new features and fixes)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.